 Crohn’s disease is a chronic, life time condition, during which there will be periods which are free of symptoms (remission).

 There are a variety of tests which can be used to diagnose Crohn’s disease and rule out other conditions.
 This will begin with a visit to the GP who will discuss symptoms, carry out initial external examination and decide on which specialist tests it may be appropriate to refer for.
 Usually this will mean referral for a colonoscopy, other methods include a sigmoidoscopy, and stool and blood tests can rule out other conditions.
 A barium X ray will assist in pinpointing areas of the digestive system which are affected.

 There is no cure for Crohn’s disease, but medicines such as anti-inflammatory / immunosuppressant drugs and antibiotics are often helpful in managing the symptoms.
 As many as 8 out of 10 people with the disease will need surgical intervention at some point.
 This is undertaken in cases of emergency when the gut has become blocked or perforated.
 At other times surgery will be carried out when it is clear that they disease is not being managed adequately by medicinal interventions.
 Surgery is often the answer to providing long term relief of symptoms and can mean that patients no longer need medicines to help control the disease.

 Depending on the severity of the disease, the medicines outlined above will be very helpful in its management.
 Should surgery be required it can be very effective in tackling current and future symptoms.
-The National Association for Colitis and Crohn’s Disease Crohn’s and Colitis UK offers support to sufferers through local groups and CORE also provides very helpful information and support.
+Crohn’s and Colitis UK offers support to sufferers through local groups.